pedalv/JavaApp/MellomOppdrag/microsoft-azure.md

                 * Audit reports
                 * Data protection resources
     * Azure Special Regions === You must request access to the Azure special regions if you whish to deploy resources to them.
+        * Azure operates in multiple datacenters around the world
+        * These datacenters are groups into regions such as West US and UK South
+        * You deploy you resources to a region that matches your requirements
+        * Azure special regions exist for compliance or legal reasons
         * US Gov: US Goc Virginia and US Gov lowa.
 US goverment agencies
             * Additional compliance certifications such as FedRAMP and DISA.
 Level 5 DoD approval
         * Chine: Chine East and Chine North- Available through a partnership with 21Vianet